-emember when gyms closed and everyone started working out at home?
+Remember when gyms closed and everyone started working out at home?
 Well, turns out we might have been onto something.
 No ‘gym bros’ sweating buckets two feet away from you, no waiting half an hour to use a machine, no incessant blaring of Capital FM.
 Plus, we find that having your set-up in the next room is the best sort of motivation, especially in winter when gym-going means peeling yourself off the sofa in favour of the pitch black and freezing cold.
-These London properties for sale all boast private and convenient gyms and wellness facilities for those looking to join the working (out) from home revolution.
+These for-sale London properties all boast private gyms and wellness facilities for those looking to join the working (out) from home revolution.

 Chelsea Creek, SW6

-If you live in west London, or indeed concern yourself in any capacity with the goings-on of the capital’s prime property market, chances are you’ve heard of Chelsea Creek, the development of waterside homes a stone’s throw from the King’s Road.
-Developer St George, part of the Berkeley Group, has just unveiled a beautifully-specified collection of new apartments.
-The one-bed has launched to the public in the form of a gorgeous show home dressed by design duo Raven and Lack in the Dutch ‘De Stijl’ style; expect floor-to-ceiling windows and balconies looking out across London, plus custom-designed Shaker-style kitchens and bespoke bathrooms with porcelain tiles.
-Not to mention hotel-style facilities including a cinema, lounge and 31st-floor rooftop terrace.
-Residents also enjoy access to The Spa, which includes a gym, pool, treatment room, and Scandi-style sauna and steam room.
-These apartments represent the final phase of Chelsea Creek, and the best may have been saved until last.
+If you live in west London, or concern yourself in any way with the goings-on of the capital’s prime property market, chances are you’ve heard of Chelsea Creek.
+The development of waterside homes offers hotel-style facilities including a cinema, lounge and 31st-floor rooftop terrace.
+Residents also enjoy access to The Spa, which promises a gym, pool, treatment room, and Scandi-style sauna and steam room.